Learning Docker — What I Wish Someone Had Told Me Earlier

 CMD ["node", "server.js"]

-FROM node:20-alpine โ Start with an existing image that has Node.js 20 installed on Alpine Linux.
-Alpine is a tiny Linux distribution, about 5MB.
-Using it instead of the default Debian-based image means your final image will be much smaller.
+FROM node:20-alpine — start from an existing image with Node.js 20 on Alpine Linux.
+Alpine is about 5MB.
+Using it instead of the default Debian-based image makes your final image much smaller.

-WORKDIR /app โ Set the working directory inside the image.
-All subsequent commands run from here.
+WORKDIR /app — set the working directory inside the image.

-COPY package*.json ./ โ Copy just the package files first.
-This matters for caching, which I'll explain in a second.
+COPY package*.json ./ — copy just the package files first.
+Matters for caching.

-RUN npm ci โ Install dependencies.
-This creates a new layer with all of node_modules.
+RUN npm ci — install dependencies.
+Creates a layer containing all of node_modules.

-COPY . . โ Now copy the rest of your source code.
+COPY . . — copy the rest of the source code.

-The order here is deliberate.
-Docker caches each layer.
-If a layer hasn't changed since the last build, Docker reuses the cached version instead of rebuilding it.
-By copying package.json before the source code, we ensure that the expensive npm ci step only re-runs when the dependencies change.
-If you just changed a line in server.js, Docker uses the cached node_modules layer and only rebuilds the COPY . . layer.
-This can cut build times from minutes to seconds.
+The ordering is deliberate.
+Docker caches layers.
+If a layer hasn't changed since the last build, the cached version gets reused.
+By copying package.json before source code, the expensive npm ci step only re-runs when dependencies change.
+Change a line in server.js?
+Docker reuses the cached node_modules layer and only rebuilds from COPY . . onward.
+Can probably cut build times from minutes to seconds.

-CMD ["node", "server.js"] โ The command that runs when a container starts from this image.
-Note that this doesn't run during the build.
-It's metadata that says "when someone runs this image, start this command."
+CMD ["node", "server.js"] — the command to run when a container starts from this image.
+Doesn't execute during the build.
+It's metadata: "when someone runs this image, start this command."

-Here's something that bothered me once I understood it.
-By default, the process inside a Docker container runs as root.
-Not root on your host machine โ root inside the container's namespace.
-But still, if there's a vulnerability in your application that lets an attacker execute commands, they're executing as root inside the container.
-Container isolation limits what they can do, but root is still root, and there have been container escape vulnerabilities in the past.
+By default, the process inside a container runs as root.
+Root inside the container's namespace, not root on your host.
+But if a vulnerability in your application lets an attacker execute commands, they're executing as root inside the container.
+Container isolation limits the damage, but root is still root, and container escape vulnerabilities have been found before.

-The fix is simple but I don't see it in enough beginner tutorials:
+The fix doesn't appear in enough beginner tutorials:

 # Create a non-privileged user